Ali00918/Machine-Learning/Lab2/README.md

 Problem Statement:

-The goal of this project is to build a classification model that predicts whether an email is spam or not spam based on numerical features that represent word and character frequencies.
+The goal of this project is to build a classification model that can automatically identify whether a given SMS message is spam or not spam (ham).
+The model will learn patterns from labeled SMS messages and predict the class of new unseen messages.